gkalab/picochessweb-dietpi/README.md

 ## Base installation of DietPi

-Last DietPi version tested: DietPi v8.14.2
+Last DietPi version tested: DietPi v8.15.2 (64-bit)

 * Download the latest DietPi image for Raspberry Pi (ARMv7 32-bit image or ARMv8 64-bit image) from https://dietpi.com/.
 * Flash the image to an SD-card (8GB minimum size).
 * Replace the dietpi.txt on the FAT32 partition with the file from the config folder.
-* Adjust the config.txt in the same FAT32 partition to your system.
-Example configurations I am using are in the config folder.
 * Enter the SSID and wifi password in the file dietpi-wifi.txt in the same FAT32 partition.

 ## First boot